Anonymous1212144/YouAreAnIdiot/README.md

 # Links
 The below links only work if you access it through here:
 - https://anonymous1212144.github.io/YouAreAnIdiot/

-There are two standalone pages here:
+There are two pages here:
 - [Main page](idiot.html)
 - [Silent version](idiot_silent.html)